FASB Issues Final Standard on Improvements to Reportable Segment Disclosures

 financial condition and results of operations.
 It states, in part:

-Where in the registrant’s judgment a discussion of segment
+Where in the registrant’s judgment a discussion of

-and on the registrant as a whole.
+of the business and on the registrant as a whole.

 To comply with this guidance, a registrant should provide